 7th sus4 chords

 The seventh suspended chords are less common than the regular sus4 and sus2 chords.
-As with sus chords in general, the sus7 chord is often almost similar to the dominant 7th chords, but in many cases the shapes are kind of hard to play because of the lack of natural ways to add the fourth tone.
+7th sus chords are often almost similar to the dominant 7th chords, but in many cases the shapes are kind of hard to play because of the lack of natural ways to add the fourth.

-The C7sus4 is obviously a barre chord, it can also be played as X3331X.
+The diagram picturing C7sus4 is obviously a barre chord, it can also be played as X3331X.
 The most common alternative to the suggestion for F7sus4 is to play it as a barre chord: 131311.
-This is also true about G7sus4 (353533).
+This is also true for G7sus4 (353533).
 A third alternative for G7sus4 is 3X3013, with a muted in-between string.